zorgoz/EPPlus.TableAsEnumerable/README.md

 Code is troughout documented, but here are the key elements one needs to know when using this library.

 ### ExcelTableColumnAttribute
-As can be noticed above, this attribute denotes property-column mapping. `ColumnName` parameter canbe used to map by column name, while `ColumnIndex` uses the *n*th one-based column.
+As can be noticed above, this attribute denotes property-column mapping. `ColumnName` parameter can be used to map by column name, while `ColumnIndex` uses the *n*th one-based column.
 If no parameter is added, the mapping is done using the name of the decorated property.
 Both parameters can not be given.
 Empty column name is also not accepted.

 ### ExcelTableConvertException and ExcelTableConvertExceptionArgs
-This cutom exception is thrown when setting property to a property is failing and the extension method is told not to skip errors (this is the default case).
-The exception object has an args property of `ExcelTableConvertExceptionArgs` that will hold the exact circumstances of the conversion error, including the original exception as inner exception.
+This cutom exception is thrown when setting a property to a cell value is failing and the extension method is told not to skip errors (this is the default case).
+The exception object has an `args` property of type `ExcelTableConvertExceptionArgs` that will hold the exact circumstances of the conversion error, including the original exception as inner exception.

 ### AsEnumerable extension method
 This generic method is doing the job, as can be seen in the example above.
 It returns an IEnumerable, which means that it is executed only when enumerated.
-Thus you might get well trough ihis call and get the exception when iterating or converting the result.
+Thus you might get well trough this call and get the exception when iterating or converting the result.

 **Note:** only classes with parameterless constructor can be used as generating type.